Kreolwolf1/factory-nodejs/lib/auth/readme.md

 ```

->**Note**: Since inside the **auth.use** method we initialize the passport's middleware and it works with sessions, we need to execute the **auth.use()** method after initialization of a session's middleware.
+>**Note**: Since inside the `auth.use` method we initialize the passport's middleware and it works with sessions, the `auth.use` method must be to executed after initialization of a session's middleware.
 Also it is important to use this function before router initialization; otherwise you could face passport errors.

-If routes are assigned in your application to a separate file, you do not need to instantiate the auth object for the middleware.
-You could just get it as a function.
+If your routes are created in several files, there is no need to instantiate the 'auth' object in every filey, ou can use `ensureAuthenticated` function directly, for example:

 ```js
 var ensureAuthenticated = require('factory').auth.ensureAuthenticated;